MadBuffoon/WeightBase/README.md

 ﻿# Summary
 Removes stack size and allows you to change the Weight.<br/>
-Also addes weight limts to your ships and change the inventory size of the ships.<br/>
+Also lets you change the inventory size of the ships.<br/>

-This does have server sync but currently working on fixing how it updates the stack size and weight.<br/>
+Also Change how you see large stack size and weight numbers to a smiple look like 1.0k applies to all Inventories

-Cause in order to get the changes you need to restart your game.<br/>
+To get updated changes you need to log out and back in.<br/>

 ---

 The base code came from SaneInventory.<br/>
 I did reach out the mod owner and he gave me the okay to use the code.<br/>
 https://valheim.thunderstore.io/package/remmiz/SaneInventory/<br/>
 https://github.com/remmizekim/ValheimMods/<br/>

 ---

 <details>
 <summary><b>
  ChangeLog